-In Fig. 5, a vehicle approaching the tail end of a traffic jam, obtains information on the location, speed of vehicles ahead using vehicle-to-vehicle communications.
+In Figure 5, a vehicle approaching the tail end of a traffic jam, obtains information on the location, speed of vehicles ahead using vehicle-to-vehicle communications.
 Thus the driver can anticipate a traffic jam in advance.

 Figure 6 shows a scene of intersection collision avoidance using roadside-to-vehicle communications.